-Electra (formerly STM, and US Cobalt) commenced exploration of the Iron Creek Project in 2016 with the compilation of historical geological, drilling, geophysical and geochemical data.
-In 2017 and 2018, Electra rehabilitated about 1,260 feet of underground workings in Adit-1 (East adit) and Adit-2 (West adit), which provide subsurface access to portions of the No Name zone within the Iron Creek mineralized zone.
-The objectives for US Cobalt in 2017 were as follows:
+The Company commenced exploration of the Iron Creek Project in 2016 through its subsidiaries with a compilation of historical geological, drilling, geophysical and geochemical data.
+In 2017 and 2018, the Company rehabilitated about 1,260ft of underground workings in Adit-1 and Adit-2, including:

-- Diamond-core drill approximately 35,000ft from surface along a 1,500ft strike length of the No Name Zone, twinning historical holes in an effort to confirm and increase confidence in historical estimates of cobalt mineralization; and - Re-habilitate the underground workings of the Adit-1 (East Adit) and Adit-2 (West adit; 6500-level Adit) for underground diamond drilling and channel sampling.
+- Diamond-core drill approximately 35,000ft (10,670m) from surface along a 1,500ft (460m) strike length of the upper zone, twinning historical holes to confirm and increase confidence in historical estimates of cobalt mineralization; and - Re-habilitate the underground workings of the Adit-1 and Adit-2 for underground diamond drilling and channel sampling.